knpuniversity/javascript/knpu/ep1-basics/js-rendering-fosjsroutingbundle.md

 use `$.each()` to loop over `data.items`.
 Give the function `key` and `repLog` arguments.
 Finally, above the AJAX call, add `var self = this`.
 And inside, say `self._addRow(repLog)`.

 And that should do it!
-Refres the page!
+Refresh the page!
 Slight delay... boom!
 All the rows load
 dynamically: we can delete them and add more.
 Mission accomplished!